Best Treatments for Leaky Gut Syndrome and IBS

-However, if the permeability of the intestinal wall is increased due to damage, the larger particles, such as bacteria, viruses, undigested food particles and toxic waste products can pass into the bloodstream.
-These may trigger the immune system and cause inflammation throughout the body, possibly causing conditions such as IBS, chronic fatigue syndrome, Celiac disease, food intolerances, diabetes, cancer, arthritis, rheumatism, ADHD, eczema, psoriasis and depression.
+However, if the permeability of the intestinal wall is increased due to damage, the larger particles, such as bacteria, viruses, stealth infections undigested food particles and toxic waste products can pass into the bloodstream.
+These may trigger the immune system and create inflammation throughout the body, possibly contributing to conditions such as IBS, chronic fatigue syndrome, Celiac disease, food intolerances, diabetes, cancer, arthritis, rheumatism, ADHD, eczema, psoriasis and depression.

 Generally speaking, IBS symptoms are more typical than those of Leaky Gut Syndrome, making IBS easier to diagnose and treat.

 Management of IBS can be difficult and treatment unrewarding, leading physicians and patients toward alternative, natural therapies.
 Herbal treatments are safe to use and rarely have serious side effects, and natural treatments are always the best treatments to try first.